 Jessica “Red” Bays

 A Northern Michigan University alumni, Red graduated in 2001 with a Major in English/ Minor in Theatre and Speech Communications and appeared in many mainstage productions.
 From 1999-2001, "Red" toured the U.S. with "Poetry Alive," dramatizing poetry at both Collegiate and High School levels.
 In 2002 she was a World Premier member of George Sapio's Play-writing Award Winner, Ghosts, which earned her an Irene Ryan Nomination.
 While acting professionally in Lansing, Red was cast as Ouisa Kittredge in Six Degrees of Separation and was nominated for a Pulsar Award for Best Leading Actress for her interpretation of the role.
 This role also caught the eye of the Kennedy Center American College Theatre Festival, and the company was chosen to perform in the 2006 Night of Scenes.
 Since her return to Marquette, Red has appeared in productions at Lake Superior Theatre, Westwood Shakespeare Company and Vertigo Theatre.
-With Upper Peninsula Shakespeare Festival, “Red” has appeared as Lady Macbeth in Macbeth (2015), the Nurse in Romeo and Juliet (2017), Marcus in Titus Andronicus (2017) and Blanche in A Streetcar Named Desire (2017) by Tennessee Williams.
+With Upper Peninsula Shakespeare Festival, “Red” has appeared as Lady Macbeth in Macbeth (2015), the Nurse in Romeo and Juliet (2017), Marcus in Titus Andronicus (2017), Blanche in A Streetcar Named Desire (2017) by Tennessee Williams and Arkadina in Upper Peninsula Shakespeare Festival’s 2019 staged reading of The Seagull by Anton Chekhov.
 In Wolf’s Head Theater Company’s 2018 inaugural production of Bug by Tracy Letts, “Red” appeared as Agnes.

 In 2009, “Red” was honored with the City of Marquette’s Outstanding Performance Artist—given to a working community artist who has consistently made an impact in her artistic discipline.
 Red served on the First Nighters Club Advisory Board for Northern Michigan University, works as a Puppeteer for Peter White Public Library, a Storyteller and Scholar for “Prime Time Family Reading Time” with the National Endowment for the Humanities, and is a co-founder of Marquette’s own Vertigo Theatre Company.
 In 2014, Red worked as the project director for the Marquette Regional History Center while they produced an original theatrical production titled Willpower, under a Michigan Humanities Council Major Grant.